graphific/graphific.github.io/_posts/posts/2015-09-21-building-a-deep-learning-dream-machine.markdown

 ---
 layout: post
-title: "Building a Deep Learning (Dream) Machine"
+title: "I: Building a Deep Learning (Dream) Machine"
 modified:
 categories: posts
 excerpt: Some pointers on the slippery path towards building your own machine for Deep Learning